linhx25/Quant_Marketing_Reading/most_recent.md

 - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
 - The Challenge of Using LLMs to Simulate Human Behavior- A Causal Inference Perspective
 - Secrets of RLHF in Large Language Models Part I- PPO
+- RLPROMPT- Optimizing Discrete Text Prompts with Reinforcement Learning
 - Q-Transformer- Scalable Offline Reinforcement Learning via Autoregressive Q-Functions
+- Policy Optimization in RLHF- The Impact of Out-of-preference Data
 - Is RLHF More Difficult than Standard RL
 - Inverse Reinforcement Learning with Conditional Choice Probabilities
 - Direct Preference Optimization- Your Language Model is Secretly a Reward Model
+- Defining and Characterizing Reward Hacking
 - Contrastive Preference Learning- Learning from Human Feedback without RL
 - Chain-of-Thought Prompting Elicits Reasoning in Large Language Models
 - Better Planning with Transformers via Search Dynamics Bootstrapping
+- A note on DPO with noisy preferences & relationship to IPO
+- A General Theoretical Paradigm to Understand Learning from Human Preferences
 - A Course in Reinforcement Learning

 ### 20231115_consumersearch